PALEOCURRICULUM VITAE

 Terramegathermy and Cope’s Rule in the land of titans.
 Modern Geology 23 (1-4), 1998

 Migration, and Reproductive behavior and rates.
-In Encyclopedia of Dinosaurs, 1997
+Encyclopedia of Dinosaurs, 1997

-Dinosaur reproduction in the fast lane - what it implies about their size, success and extinction.
+Dinosaur reproduction in the fast lane: implications for size, success and extinction.
 In Dinosaur Eggs and Babies, 1994

-The thermal environments of dinosaur nestlings - implications for endothermy and insulation.
+Thermal environments of dinosaur nestlings: implications for endothermy and insulation.
 In Dinosaur Eggs and Babies, 1994

 Physiology and migration of North Slope dinosaurs.
 In 1992 Proceedings International Conference on Arctic Margins, 1994